MonicaDixit/Shortly/README.md

 To use Shortly, please do the following
 1. Clone the repo on to your machine (mac preferred)
-2. To install the dependencies, cd into the directory where you cloned the repo and type this : npm init This will result in creating a file called package.json in your code repo and this is where all the dependencies are included.
+2. To install the dependencies, cd into the directory where you cloned the repo and type this : npm init This will result in creating a folder called node_modules in your code repo and this is where all the dependencies are included.

  3.To run shortly, navigate to the root of the directory where you cloned the repo and type this: gulp
  4. To run tests, navigate to the root of the directory where you cloned the repo and type this: gulp test